 The Pentacon Auto 50mm f1.8 MC, like many of the lenses produced in the same era across the globe, is durably constructed in metal.
-What makes this lens stands out is not its mechanical quality nor its optical performance (not saying it is worse than the others but it is just not exceptionally good) but its close focus capability.
+Beside being also optically sound, this lens stands out with its exceptional close focus capability.
 While many of the 50mm standard lens have their closest focus distance at 0.45m or even just 0.6m, the Pentacon 50mm f1.8 can focus all the way down to 0.33m, saving the user a low power close-up filter.
-Optically, as I said before, while not a ultimate performer, it is still pretty sharp and retains the reputation of high optical quality of a 50mm prime lens.
-Well, let’s take a look of a sample photo taken with Kodak BW400CN.
+Optically, as I said before, it is a very sharp lens as shown in sample photo below, taken with Kodak BW400CN.

 Where is the serial number?

 At first, I thought the serial number of the lens might just follow the serial number of the body because I could not find it on the lens.
 Later, I found out that the serial number is actually hiding beneath the focusing ring and is only visible when the lens is turned away from infinity to certain distance (see photo above).
 To me, discovering thee serial number of this lens is an interesting experience.

 This is the lens that comes with my Praktica MTL5.
 As I said above, it is nicely constructed and optically great.
 The only complaint I do not have the original lens cap with the brand name on it.